IB Manual – Capital Asset Pricing Model (CAPM)

 Cost of equity, Ke, is given by the following formula:

-As previously stated, diversification is an excellent way to shield against risk.
+Diversification is an excellent way to shield against risk.
 However, diversification may include costs such as transaction and investment monitoring.
-It leads to an issue of cost-benefit analysis.
+This leads to an issue of cost-benefit analysis.
 Instead, the CAPM model assumes that:

 The risk of an individual asset is the risk that the asset brings to the market portfolio.
 If the risk of the asset is firm-specific, the impact will be diversified away.
 However, if the asset moves with the market portfolio, it will add to the risk of the market portfolio.
 Covariance of an asset is the strength of related movement between an asset and the market.
 The risk of the market portfolio is measured as the variance in the returns on the market portfolio σ2m.
 The variance of the asset that is going to be added to the portfolio is σ2i.